FahrJo/datanorm-python/Readme.md

 ## Installation

-The InvenTree python library can be easily installed using PIP:
+The DATANORM python library can be easily installed using PIP:

 ```bash
 pip install datanorm